Hypfer/Valetudo/docs/_pages/installation/roborock.md

 With the dustbuilder now building your image, you can start the disassembly of the robot until you reach the mainboard.
-If you need help on how to do that, there fortunately are a few videos on YouTube.
+If you need help on how to do that, there fortunately are a few videos on YouTube (e. g. [this one for Roborock S7 (German only)](https://www.youtube.com/watch?v=BGScpICKEbE)).
 Just search for e.g., "s5 max disassembly".

 <div class="alert alert-important" role="alert">